iamuendo/iamuendo/README.md

 - 👋 Hi, I’m Isaac Muendo
-- 👀 I’m interested in mobile and web app development
+- 👀 I’m interested in web app development
 - 🌱 I’m currently learning Python, Javascript and SQL.
 - 💞️ I’m looking to collaborate on some open source projects
 - 📫 How to reach me: